PineAppleGrits/fastbin-rewritten/README.md

 select a programming language from the dropdown.
 You can click on the **Raw** button to view only the contents, without any UI stuff.

-fastbin uses [Monaco](https://microsoft.github.io/monaco-editor/) as its editor, which is the editor used by Visual Studio Code.
+this site uses [Monaco](https://microsoft.github.io/monaco-editor/) as its editor, which is the editor used by Visual Studio Code.
 This offers great functionality and syntax highlighting support.